CarlottaDP/Binary-Algorithm/README.md

                                                             w <- w + (y - f(x)) * x

            The function of the output f (x) is is defined IF the sum 'Σ' of the features values multiplied by weights value is above 0.

-             The function of the output f (x) is is defined IF the sum 'Σ' of the features values multiplied by weights value is above 0.
+                                                                       Otherwise

+          Adjust the a new wights by :  old weights plus the obtained error ( given by subtractive the expected output from the actual output ).

  ```python